gtechsltn/ms-exensions-ai-embeddings-sample/README.md

-# ms-exensions-ai-embeddings-sample
+# Using Microsoft.Extensions.AI to Generate Embeddings in .NET

 Repository containing a simple console application using Microsoft.Extensions.AI NuGet package to create embeddings.

-# Using Microsoft.Extensions.AI to Generate Embeddings in .NET

 https://medium.com/medialesson/using-microsoft-extensions-ai-to-generate-embeddings-in-net-0e6485180593